Discovery Family: Programming and goals

-Re-launch and later years
+Launch and later years

-To promote The Hub, sneak peeks of Cosmic Quantum Ray, The Twisted Whiskers Show, and Family Game Night aired on Science Channel, Animal Planet, and TLC respectively.
-Discovery Kids' re-launch as The Hub was preceded by a marathon of Kenny the Shark (broadcast under the @DK block), running from 6:00 to 10:00 a.m.
-ET.
-Immediately after, the channel was rebranded as The Hub with "Sneak Peek Sunday", a sampler lineup of programs set to air on the channel in the coming months.
-The Twisted Whiskers Show was the first program to air of the channel, followed by episodes of Dennis and Gnasher, Cosmic Quantum Ray, Atomic Betty, and the channel's premiere of the 2004 film Garfield: The Movie.
+To promote The Hub, previews of Cosmic Quantum Ray, The Twisted Whiskers Show, and Family Game Night aired on Science Channel, Animal Planet, and TLC, respectively.
+Discovery Kids was re-launched as The Hub at 10:00 a.m.
+ET, following a four-hour marathon of Kenny the Shark.
+The first program to air on the new channel was The Twisted Whiskers Show, followed by episodes of Dennis and Gnasher, Cosmic Quantum Ray, Atomic Betty, and the 2004 film Garfield: The Movie.

 In a June 2011 debt filing with the Securities and Exchange Commission, Discovery Communications indicated that the channel may be worth less than recently believed, based on low viewership figures.
 The management of The Hub subsequently underwent a fair value analysis of the channel.
 A Discovery Communications spokesperson considered the action to be "a pro-forma accounting exercise", and noted that Discovery felt "very positive and encouraged by The Hub's early days' performance, and ability to grow its audience in the future."